-When your business starts to grow and you start adding multi-location firms, it becomes crucial to segment your audiences into smaller and more manageable groups.
+When your business starts to grow and you add multi-location firms, it becomes crucial to segment your audiences into smaller, more manageable groups.
 This needs to be done so that your customers and clients respond better to relevancy.

-For instance, while it may seem fine to send the same email to all your subscribers, this particular approach will fall flat as you expand your business to more areas.
+For instance, while sending the same email to all your subscribers may seem fine, this approach will fall flat as you expand your business to more areas.
 Suppose your business is spread across multiple locations.
 In that case, the first thing you need to consider for geo-targeting is geography, as you would want to deliver the best services and products to local customers first.

 Let’s say that you have different sections in your local store.
-On the one hand, you see that the men’s section is selling its goods, while the children’s and women’s sections are performing poorly.
-In this case, you need to study why the men section and children’s/women’s sections are inversely proportional to each other.
-Maybe you are selling men clothes that fit the region and not doing the same for the others.
-Hence, understanding and analyzing the audience in a particular location is very important to your success and growth.
+On the one hand, the men’s section is selling its goods, while the children’s and women’s sections are performing poorly.
+In this case, you need to study why the men’s section and children’s/women’s sections are inversely proportional to each other.
+Maybe you are selling men’s clothes that fit the region and not doing the same for the others.
+Hence, understanding and analyzing the audience in a particular location is important to your success and growth.